shw3512/shw3512.github.io/proj/cysec-g30.md

 ##### Phishing indicators (may or may not apply!)

 - Bad grammar, spelling
+    - Advancements in large language models (LLMs) have enabled attackers to mitigate this indicator
 - Your name is missing or misspelled
 - Fishy (or look-alike) sender e-mail address